digitalrebar/provision/doc/arch/data.rst

 list of profiles stored in the Machine Object are checked, and finally the **global** profile is checked.
 The key and its value are used if found in template rendering.

+.. note:: When updating the Params part of the :ref:`rs_model_profile`, using the **PUT** method will replace the Params map with the map from the input object.
+The **PATCH** method will merge the Params map in the input with the existing Params map in the current :ref:`rs_model_profile` object.
+The **POST** method on the params subaction will replace the map with the input version.

 .. _rs_dhcp_models: